An article by Kim Rosenthal, MD

 - Check out this article about fun stuff to do.

 Manage that stress.
 Stress prolongs and worsens depression.
 It can also trigger it.
 It’s important to figure out what’s stressing you — is it poor health, work difficulties, financial problems, or unhealthy relationships? — and find ways to regain control.
+This can be extremely hard, since the disorder often messes with your thinking.
 Talk to friends or family to gain new perspectives.
 Problem solve on paper.
 Consider relaxation techniques.
 These techniques can help relieve stress, yes, but also boost feelings of well-being.
-They include breathing exercises, meditation, yoga, mindfulness, and other methods.
 Also, don’t forget coping skills and other ways to handle worry.

 Get professional help.
-If you find your mood is malignant and overwhelming no matter what you do, consider reaching out to a psychotherapist or psychiatrist.
-A psychotherapist (usually a social worker or psychologist) can offer extra support and perspective, help combat problem thoughts and behaviors, explore your childhood and its effect on the present, and/or assist with learning new coping skills.
-If the depression is moderate to severe or you prefer to avoid psychotherapy, make an appointment with a psychiatrist.
+If you find your mood is overwhelming no matter what you do, reach out to a psychotherapist or psychiatrist.
+A psychotherapist (usually a social worker or psychologist) can offer extra support and perspective, help rewrite problem thoughts and behaviors, explore your childhood and its effect on the present, and/or assist with learning new coping skills.
+If the depression is moderate to severe or you prefer to avoid talk-therapy, make an appointment with a psychiatrist.
 They may choose to start you on an antidepressant.
 If drugs or alcohol are also a problem, share that information with your provider, join a twelve-step program, or check online to learn more about your local substance abuse treatment resources.

 Be hopeful.
-Depression can be devastating and painful.
-It can rob us of the most important gift we need when dealing with heartache: hope.
+Depression can be devastating.
+It robs us of the most important gift we need when dealing with heartache: hope.
 Don’t let it take that away from you.
-If you do just one thing, make sure to hang onto that hope.
+If you do just one thing, make sure to hang onto your future.

 “Listen to people who love you.
 Believe they are worth living for even when you don’t believe it.
 Seek out the memories depression takes away and project them into the future.
 Be brave.
 Be strong.
 Take your pills.
 Exercise because it’s good for you… Eat when food itself disgusts you.
 Reason with yourself when you have lost your reason.” — Andrew Solomon (The Noonday Demon)